-In addition to the risks inherent in trading commodity interests, as outlined in the Company's Standard Risk Disclosure Statement, other risk factors exist, including those described below.
-Prospective clients should consider all of the risk factors described below and elsewhere in this Disclosure Document before opening an account.
+In addition to the risks inherent in trading futures and options, as outlined in the Company's Risk Disclosure Statement, other risk factors exist, including those described below.
+Prospective clients should consider all of the risk factors described below and in the Appendix A before opening an account.